mitsutoshi/uni/README.md

 `uni` is a command to make unique text like `uniq` command.

-The difference with `uni` is that it does not require sorting of the input data.
+The difference from `uniq` is that `uni` does not require sorting of the input data before running commnad.

+`uni` can output text in the same order as when you input them.

 ## How to use